jvj-codes/pfo_project/README.md

 This will provide you with precomputed, optimized results without rerunning the full simulation.

 ### Step 8: Conclusions and Recommendations
-- Summarized findings in a written report with supporting graphs and tables.
+- Summarized findings in a written report with a supporting table.
 - Presented investment recommendations tailored to the grandparents’ needs.

 ---